-Coming up next Thursday we have on the dessert cart of movie delights, Terminator 2 and The 6th Day, and maybe some Arnold Schwarzenegger prank phone calls cause they are funny, but I'm just saying this now, so no promies, but what ever goes on it shall be a good time for all.
+MathSoc Movie Nights are also back this term.
+Every Thursday night, two movies for \$2.
+Albert has an article about them. delights, Terminator 2 and The 6th Day, and maybe some Arnold Schwarzenegger prank phone calls cause they are funny, but I'm just saying this now, so no promies, but what ever goes on, it shall be a good time for all.
 Then the next Thursday will be the double feature of Run Lola Run and Pulp Fiction.
 So you all come out ya here.